Indecent exposure: Couple arrested for sex on Cedar Point Ferris wheel - NewsBreak

 SANDUSKY, Ohio (WJW) – A couple was arrested and charged with public indecency after police say they engaged in sexual intercourse on the Giant Wheel ride at Cedar Point .

 According to Sandusky police reports, witnesses told police they saw the two 32-year-olds engaging in a sexual act around 7:15 p.m.
-Sunday on the ride.Nazi quote found on Indiana lawmaker’s Facebook
+Sunday on the ride.3-year-old run over in Akron parking lot

 “We go on, and it was going well until we stopped at the top,” one witness told police.
 “My friend saw the couple in front of us having sexual intercourse and pointed it out to the rest of us.”